 Portraits Of Boston is a project of independent photographer Ivan Velinov.
 He spends his days walking the streets of Boston, having conversations with the people he meets and taking beautiful portraits.
 His questions can be disarming, and the results are often surprising and touching.
 The iLab has partnered with Velinov to share a daily portrait on WBUR’s arts and culture site, The Artery.

 Kind World celebrates the kindness of strangers and the significance our actions can have on the lives of others.
-The project began as a Tumblr, curated and hosted by WBUR social media producer Nate Goldman.
-It is now expanding to broadcast and includes a special six-part series that aired on Morning Edition and Here & Now.
-The radio stories are produced by Lisa Tobin and Michael May.
+Stories air Thursdays on Morning Edition.
+Kind World is produced by Zack Ezor, Lisa Tobin, and Nate Goldman.
 We are always looking for stories of kindness, small or large, so please be in touch if you have one to share.
-Email firstname.lastname@example.org.
+Email email@example.com.

 Bulger On Trial was the second major project to come out of the iLab’s program incubator.
 As the trial of James “Whitey” Bulger approached, WBUR set out to create the definitive digital guide to Boston’s most notorious gangster, bringing together historical context and perspective with minute-by-minute coverage and analysis from the courthouse.
 Bulger On Trial was reported by WBUR’s David Boeri, who has been covering the story for three decades, and produced by WBUR’s Lisa Tobin, in partnership with The Atavist.